 Indeed, many businesses we have spoken to are not intending to make use of the flexible furlough arrangements for these reasons and, instead, are looking to do one of three things: (a) bring people back to work, in accordance with relevant H&S rules and guidance, (b) keep them on furlough 100% of the time, or (c) commence a redundancy consultation exercise with a view to quite drastic reductions in head count.
 Option (c) was what the Government was trying to avoid by introducing flexible furlough and we hope that is achieved.

 Whilst there are still areas of uncertainty, we hope that this note is helpful.
-Do contact the Knights Employment Team if we can assist with any specific queries.
-We have created a special Coronavirus Hub which contains guidance on others areas as well as Employment.
-Do take a look.
+Do contact a member of our Employment Team if we can assist with any specific queries.

 The law is constantly changing and the position set out in this note may not be current.
 You should not rely on this note as a comprehensive statement of the law.
 Please contact us if you require specific legal advice on your situation.